-Bertram H. Silverman ’34, who conquered life despite several health setbacks, died July 13, 2009, in Peabody, Mass., after a brief illness.
+Bertram H. Silverman ’34, who conquered life despite several health setbacks, died on July 13, 2009, in Peabody, Massachusetts, after a brief illness.